-This even more luxurious edition dispenses with the chestnut brown rings and brings added luxury to the dial with baguette diamond indices that replace the applied luminous markers.
-Amazingly, however, the ice blue color works so well with the clear precious stones that it is almost possible to miss them entirely at first glance.
+This even more luxurious edition dispenses with the chestnut brown rings and brings added luxury to the dial with diamond indices that replace the applied luminous markers.
+Amazingly, the ice blue color works so well with the flawless clear stones that it is almost possible to miss them entirely at first glance.

-While the diamond-decorated dial is a crisp alternative, it’s hard to look past the harmonious chestnut brown and ice blue of the 2013 iteration.
-That’s the model with all the history attached to it.
-That’s the model that knocked people off their stools when it debuted at Baselworld.
-And that’s the one you could most imagine strapped to the wrist of the legendary racers that have donned this model in the past.
+While the diamond-decorated dial is a crisp alternative and offers a degree of luxury that is seldom matched, it’s hard to look past the harmonious chestnut brown and ice blue of the 2013 iteration.
+That’s the model with all the history attached to it – and that’s the model that knocked people off their stools when it debuted at Baselworld 2013.

 Affixing this modern masterpiece to the wrist is a solid platinum Oyster bracelet fitted with the brand’s Oysterlock safety clasp.
-This model also boasts the patented Rolex Easylink extension system.
-This enables the wearer to instantly adjust the bracelet by 5mm to ensure a secure and comfortable fit.
+This model also boasts the patented Rolex Easylink extension system that enables the wearer to instantly adjust the bracelet by 5mm to ensure a secure and comfortable fit.

-The solid-link Platinum bracelet adds significant weight to the overall product.
-As such, it really feels like you’re wearing something of intense value.
-Upon close inspection, the true beauty of platinum (along with the impressiveness of the sheer amount of the stuff used to create this commemorative timepiece) comes to the forefront.
+Upon closer inspection, the true beauty of its 950 platinum comes to the forefront.
 There is a strength that radiates from the metal that gives it a completely different character from steel or white gold.
-It is truly something special – platinum is truly a noble material.
+Beyond the weight and its pale white luster, there is something inherently special and entirely ineffable about platinum; it is truly a noble material.